cbg-ethz/V-pipe/index.md

 ## How can I use V-pipe?

 V-pipe is freely available for download from [GitHub](https://github.com/cbg-ethz/V-pipe).
-Further details on how to run the pipeline, as well as a test dataset, can be found on the dedicated [Wiki pages of the repository](https://github.com/cbg-ethz/V-pipe/wiki), accessible through the V-pipe website's [Usage tab](usage/).
+Further details on how to run the pipeline, as well as [test datasets](https://github.com/cbg-ethz/V-pipe/blob/master/tests/data/), can be found in the [readme](https://github.com/cbg-ethz/V-pipe/blob/master/README.md#usage), accessible through the V-pipe website's [Usage tab](usage/).

 Should you have any further question, please do not hesitate to [contact us](contact/).